DingLi156516/DBMS-project/README.md

 TaskCadmin.php - Provide a categorized list of a student's courses (each with primary/secondary topics, ranked by average evaluation score): currently enrolled, completed, of interest

 TaskCactionadmin.php - To process the data from TaskCadmin.php and display the result

 TaskCactionstudent.php - Categorized list of courses: currently enrolled, completed, of interest

-TaskD.php - In task D if we want a student to enroll in a course we just need to update the course-students table which has the course information for students and the user inputs here are the email address and course name.
+TaskD.php - In Task D if we want a student to enroll in a course we just need to update the course-students table which has the course information for students and the user inputs here are the email address and course name.
 And the $confcode is a variable which represent a function in PHP that is used to generate random confirmation code

 TaskDnext.php - To process the data from TaskD.php and then user chooses the desired course name

 TaskDaction.php - To process data from TaskDnext.php and display result

-TaskE.php - In task E we need to create a new table which shows each course material information and give the status of the course material as completed or not completed.
-The user input is email and the course name , when a user input the email and course name he enrolled, the information will show up.
+TaskE.php - In Task E we need to create a new table which shows each course material information and give the status of the course material as completed or not completed.
+The user input is email and the course name, when a user input the email and course name he enrolled, the information will show up.

 TaskEaction.php - To process TaskE.php and display the result